alberti42/sublime-recent-files-tracker/README.md

 # Recent Files Tracker for Sublime Text

 **Recent Files Tracker** is a Sublime Text plugin that tracks recently opened files and projects.
-It stores the file paths in a JSON file, making it easy to integrate with other tools, such as the [Get-Recent-ST-Files-For-LaunchBar](https://github.com/alberti42/Get-Recent-ST-Files-For-LaunchBar) action.
+It stores the file paths in a JSON file, making it easy to integrate with other tools, such as the [Get Recent Sublime Text Files For LaunchBar](https://github.com/alberti42/Get-Recent-ST-Files-For-LaunchBar) action.

 ---